edorejel/software-design-lab/ai_mind_vision/readme.md

 Interesting research for the algorithms aspect.

 - The Hyperbolic Geometry of DMT Experiences (@Harvard Science of Psychedelics Club) https://www.youtube.com/watch?v=loCBvaj4eSg

+#### Random Philosophical Research

+- Who Am I? | The Philosophy of Alan Watts https://www.youtube.com/watch?v=QoPioWYAhcY
+- The Beauty of What We Just Don't Know (A Philosophy of Trust)  https://www.youtube.com/watch?v=seOhTjkRffQ
+- What If The World is Actually a Prison? | The Philosophy of Arthur Schopenhauer https://www.youtube.com/watch?v=0NBrce-ZHi0

 - ---------------------------------------------------------------------------------------------------------------